rainmana/cursorifier/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)
 [![Node.js Version](https://img.shields.io/node/v/rulefy.svg)](https://nodejs.org/)

-Rulefy is a Node.js tool that transforms GitHub repositories into [Cursor](https://cursor.sh/) rules instructions in a markdown file.
-It leverages [repomix](https://github.com/yamadashy/repomix) for repository-to-text conversion and integrates with cursor rules guidelines to guide LLM generation.
+**Supercharge your Cursor AI with codebase-specific intelligence.** Rulefy transforms your GitHub repositories into custom rules that teach Cursor AI how your project works, resulting in more accurate code suggestions, better refactoring, and contextually aware assistance.

+## Why Rulefy?

+- ✅ **Instant Expertise**: Your AI assistant immediately understands your project conventions and architecture
+- ✅ **Better Suggestions**: Get code completions that match your project's style and patterns
+- ✅ **Fewer Hallucinations**: Rules constrain the AI to work within your codebase's patterns and dependencies
+- ✅ **Zero Learning Curve**: One command to analyze your repo and generate optimized rules

 ## Features

-- 🚀 Analyze GitHub repositories or local codebases
+- 🚀 Analyze GitHub repositories or local codebases with a single command
-- 🧩 Convert codebase structure to LLM-friendly format
+- 🧩 Intelligently extract project structure, conventions, and patterns
 - 🤖 Generate tailored Cursor rules using Claude AI
-- 📝 Create customized .rules.mdc files for Cursor editor
+- 📝 Create production-ready .rules.mdc files for immediate use
-- 🔧 Easily configurable through CLI options
+- 🔧 Customize analysis with flexible configuration options

 ## Installation